 Everyone within Botley, Curdridge and Durley is invited to participate in our online services via Zoom.
 Details will be emailed and posted here in advance of each service.

 To join the worship on Zoom you need to click on the link which is sent from the church office with the weekly news sheet.
 If you do not receive this, please ask for your email to be added to the distribution list by contacting Karen at the office: email@example.com

-Alternatively, you can obtain the link by asking another church member, who you know personally, to forward it onto you.
+Alternatively, you can obtain the link by asking another church member, who you know personally, to forward it to you.